cilliagustin/track-e.i/README.md

 This color is applied to the pie chart when one element of the income type is highlithed and the others are, just like in the expense case, darkened by lowering the brightness.

 ### Typography
-The idea of the website was to have a modern, yet,  design.
+The idea of the website was to have a modern, yet, classic design.
 The typographies selected for this were [Quicksand](https://fonts.google.com/specimen/Quicksand) and [Roboto](https://fonts.google.com/specimen/Roboto) with a backup of Sans-serif.
 Quicksand was used for most of the website and Roboto was used for the navbar, the percentage elements (The menu that appears on Balance Section with transaction information), the category selectors and the submit button in the Add Section.

 ### Wireframes